So you’ve gotten pretty good at communicating with clients and colleagues in English. Now what?

 So how does this relate to you and learning English?

-For one, it means that we get so comfortable communicating using the vocabulary we already know that we forget that there are probably thousands more words that we could be learning.
+For one, it means that we get so comfortable communicating using the vocabulary we already know that we forget that there are probably thousands more words that we could be using.

 The OK plateau was first recognised by psychologists Paul Fitts and Michael Posner but it is something we can all relate to.
 Think of it as a “creative block”.